Blosterhxh/simple_lora/README.md

 ### d.2) Regularization results

-Unfortunately the above method did not prevent overfitting at lr =  1e-4.
-Moreover we do not see the garden as an environment.
+Unfortunately the above method did not prevent overfitting at lr =  1e-4, we do not see the garden as an environment.

 ![img/results.png](img/results.png)